Geometry of chiral temporal structures I: Physical effects: 1. Introduction

 Locally chiral temporal structures do not have to be limited to the one traced by the tip of the light polarization vector.
-Electronic polarization or electronic currents induced in chiral molecules \cite{Beaulieu2018PXCD} can also trace temporal chiral structures.
+Electronic polarization or electronic currents induced in chiral molecules \cite{Beaulieu2018PXCD,Ayuso2022OptExp} can also trace temporal chiral structures, even if the driving field is not chiral.
 That is, the respective vectors -- current or induced polarization -- trace a chiral trajectory in vector space as these vectors evolve in time.
 The chiral shape outlined by this trajectory is local because it is encoded in the temporal evolution of the vector, rather than in its spatial evolution.
-The specific chiral shape is defined by mutual orientations of the molecule and light's polarization vector: each orientation will give rise to a different temporal chiral shape.
+The specific chiral shape is defined by the mutual orientations of the molecule and light's polarization vector: each orientation will give rise to a different temporal chiral shape.
 Thus, the temporally chiral shape is defined in the configuration space of molecular orientations.
-If several such mutual orientations are included into the measured response, such as e.g. photoionization from the current carrying superposition of states, the set of different temporal shapes corresponding to the underlying orientations may also combine into a non-trivial global structure.
+If several orientations contribute to the measured response, e.g. photoionization from the current carrying superposition of states, then the set of different temporal shapes corresponding to the underlying orientations may also combine into a non-trivial global structure.

-This poses several pertinent questions: (i) how is the temporal chiral geometry connected for two different orientations, and (ii) how does this connection quantify a global response for a full set of orientations?
-Here, we address these questions by identifying the connection and curvature associated with the \emph{temporal geometry} of attosecond electronic response.
+This poses several pertinent questions: (i) how is the temporal chiral geometry connected for two different orientations, and (ii) how does this connection quantify the global response of a full set of orientations?
+Here, we address these questions by identifying the Berry connection and Berry curvature associated with the \emph{temporal geometry} of the attosecond electronic response of chiral molecules to light.
 The realization of this program requires the implementation of geometric/topological concepts into the ultrafast electronic response in chiral molecules.